 Most likely, an individual named “Valentine” lived in Ancient Rome in the 3rd century CE.
 As early as 496, Pope Gelasius I referred to St. Valentine as a revered man, but one “whose acts are known only to God.”
 Or, in other words: “Hey, we like this guy, but we’re not sure why.
 Oh well, venerate away anyway, boys!”
-In fact, a bit more is “known” about St. Valentine, though the tale(s) about him are likely apocryphal.
+A bit more is “known” about St. Valentine, though the tale(s) about him are likely apocryphal.